You’re life as a founder will be from 5%-50% easier if your VCs all trust each other

-- Be wary of VCs that never even talked to the last round investor pre-term sheet.
+- Be wary of VCs that never even talked to the last-round investor pre-term sheet.
+Trust me here.
+Make them talk, if they haven’t.
 This is a subtle but important sign I’ve found of conflict to come.
 VCs that want to be part of a team almost always reach out to the earlier stage investors before they invest, at least as a courtesy, and sometimes, to help win a win, and sometimes, to do further diligence.
 VCs that aren’t team players often don’t bother.
 I’ve always seen things go worse when a VC invests in a later round without talking to the earlier key investors.
 Always.
 It’s a flag.

 - Have more, or even all, your investors come to your board meetings.
 It can be tempting to just have your #1 largest investor come to your board meetings.
 But that doesn’t really help you.
 Invite more of your investors, not fewer to your board meetings in the early days.
 It’s fine if they aren’t on the board.
 Just call them “investor meetings” instead.

 At the end of the day, pick the best investor you can at each stage.
 Your VCs don’t have to be friends for you to win.

 But trust me.
 It’s far easier if the family all gets along.
 And they’ll get along best when they trust each other.
 Start off without that trust, and you never really get it later.
 And your life is just … harder as a CEO than it might have to be.